splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/python-manual-instrumentation.rst

       #    'deployment.environment': '<your_environment>',
       #  })

-.. note:: this code should not be added to the application when the ``splunk-py-trace`` command is being used to launch the application.
+.. note:: Don't add this code to the application if you're using the ``splunk-py-trace`` command to launch the application.

 .. _custom-traces-python: